 This is where the Dirt Roamer really shines.
 It is made with four-way stretch (from recycled polyester and spandex), for just the right amount of movement while pedaling and descending.
-It flexed and moved without slipping or bunching up, no matter how steep the climb.
+It flexes and moves without slipping or bunching up, no matter how steep the climb.

 These shorts feature only one pocket, but it is zippered and big enough to hold a phone.

-As with most pockets that are not mesh, we did see some condensation build up on the phone screen, though not to the degree of some of the burlier shorts we tested.
-If you like more pockets, may we suggest the Yeti Norrie 2.0?
-It has two zippered pockets and two casual hand pockets.
+We all know that work on the bike generates body heat.
+As with most pockets that are not super breathable mesh, we did see some condensation build-up on the phone screen, though not to the degree of some of the burlier shorts we tested.
+For the minimal rider, this solo pocket does the job.

 Welded seams make for an extra clean look (and no chafing!)

 The super clean and minimal look of the Dirt Roamer may not be for everyone.
 The zipper pull is black, but otherwise, you are looking at a very monotone piece of clothing — even the button is the same color!
 Because the seams are almost all welded, there isn't any stitching to create contrast or texture.
 However, there are really lovely details that add feminine touches, including the asymmetrical taper on the legs and the overall flattering cut of the shorts.
-These shorts are all business, with no extras, and they look it.
+These shorts are sleek and ready to roll, and they look it.

 This understated short excels at comfort and breathability.

-The $100 you have to pay for the Dirt Roamer is a lot of dough for a pair of shorts.
+The cost of the Dirt Roamer may seem like a lot of dough for a pair of shorts.
 But the details and quality are fully evident from the first ride.
 Being comfortable on the bike is priceless, so if you don't need a lot of protection, these are worth their weight in gold (which isn't the best metaphor since they weigh almost nothing).

 We were surprised how much we enjoyed riding in the Patagonia Dirt Roamer.
 They are light, stretchy, well-made, and breathable.
 They are not the most protective short, but the fit is so perfect we hardly noticed that we had them on.
 All of the details are just right and that is why it is our Top Pick For Comfort.